hochangjun/kellycriterion/README.md

 ## Files

-- **jackpot-paradox-minimal.html** - Modern single-file implementation with dark theme and tabbed interface
+- **index.html** - Modern single-file implementation with dark theme and tabbed interface
-- **index.html** - Original simple implementation
 - **v0-prompt.md** - Development notes

 ## Demo

-Open `jackpot-paradox-minimal.html` in your browser to explore the paradox.
+Open `index.html` in your browser to explore the paradox.

 ## Key Insights